nf-core/modules/README.md

 ## Adding a new module file

-> The definition and standards for module files are still under discussion amongst the nf-core community
+> **NB:** The definition and standards for module files are still under discussion amongst the nf-core community but your contributions but your contributions are always more than welcome! :)

 If you decide to upload a module to `nf-core/modules` then this will ensure that it will become available to all nf-core pipelines,